zuhdiali/evolutionary-timetable-scheduling/README.md

 The problem discussed is an NP-hard problem of generating a valid and highly optimal timetable for the _Faculty of Computing, Belgrade_.
 By valid we mean that there are no conflicts in the timetable, i.e. no two classes are in the same classroom at the same time, nor can a professor hold two classes at the same time, etc.
 Next, we describe the specific timetable format we will be analyzing.
 Classes are defined in the following fashion:

-- Subject that is being taught
+- subject that is being taught
-- Type of class (lectures or practicals)
+- type of class (lectures or practicals)
 - The professor conducting the class
 - All of the student groups listening to the class toghether at the same time
 - Classroom type allowed (i.e. some classrooms require students to have access to computers, some do not)